chaudharikeyur/SweetNdCrunch-BakeryApp/README.md

 Pastry App
-Pastry App is a web application built with React, HTML, and Tailwind CSS that allows users to browse and manage a selection of delicious pastries.
+Pastry App is a responsive web application built with React, HTML, Vite and Tailwind CSS that allows users to browse and manage a selection of delicious pastries.
 This app leverages React hooks, such as useState, to manage state and react-use-cart for handling cart functionality.

 Features
 Browse Pastries: Explore a variety of artisanal pastries with a clean, responsive UI.